 In addition to private practice, I provide clinical supervision to Master’s, Psy.D., and Ph.D. candidates in the clinical psychology programs at Simon Fraser University (SFU) and Adler University.
 As well, I teach cognitive and behavioural interventions to doctoral students.
 With regard to my research, I have focused on eating disorders through the Department of Psychiatry & Behavioural Sciences at Stanford University and the Mental Illness Research Center at the Palo Alto VA.

-My pedagogic and scholarly research is an active part of my work, fundamentally informing the daily work I do with my clientele.
+My scholarly research is an active part of my work, fundamentally informing the daily work I do with my clientele.
 I also lecture regularly on CBT, an active area of specialization and professional interest.
 In addition, in these settings I conducted a range of psychological assessments.
 Having trained in a variety of clinical and research-based environments, I have the necessary expertise and wherewithal to support my clients on their journey to self-actualization.